gui-delfino/gui-delfino.github.io/_pages/about.md

 Under construction...

+I'm Gui (short for Guilherme and pronounced as "gui" in "guitar").
 I am 5th-year PhD candidate in the Department of Physics at Purdue University.
 My research is focused on strongly correlated systems and Quantum Field Theory.